 The Madison College Food Resource Guide is a valuable source of information to inform people on various programs, financial resources, and agencies that could provide relief when facing food insecurity situations.
 It provides an extensive overview of the Madison College District encompassing all 16 counties that represent the college.

-Because of the Senate's efforts, there is now a food pantry on campus!
+Because of the Senate's efforts, there are now food pantries on campus!
 The Truax Campus Food Pantry is located in the Health Education Building Room 122.
 Madison College students can take up to 10 pounds of food each week for free (1 time per week).

 Tuesdays 12:00 pm -2:00 pm